facebook/react-native-website/docs/alert.md

 Optionally provide a list of buttons.
 Tapping any button will fire the respective onPress callback and dismiss the alert.
 By default, the only button will be an 'OK' button.

 This is an API that works both on Android and iOS and can show static alerts.
-Alert that prompts the user to enter some information is avaiable on iOS only.
+Alert that prompts the user to enter some information is available on iOS only.

 ## Example